wize-wiz/laravel-module-installer/README.md

 The purpose of this package is to allow for easy installation of standalone Modules into the [Laravel Modules](https://github.com/nWidart/laravel-modules) package.
 This package will ensure that your module is installed into the `Modules/` directory instead of `vendor/`.

+**This a refactored version of `joshbrw/laravel-module-installer`.
+It incorporates most of the PR's open since 2021.**

 ## Installation

 1. Ensure you have the `type` set to `laravel-module` in your module's `composer.json`